 Good news: the Maps from here & abroad project is the winner of the "Mental Health Migrants: Supporting People in Psychic Suffering" call for proposal!

-Thanks to the support of the Solidarity for Migrants Committee of the Fondation de France, this new two-year project phase will hep us generate spaces of expression for people living in exiled through the development of group workshops based on an innovative methodology, at the crossroads of sensitive mapping and artistic mediation.
+Thanks to the support of the Solidarity for Migrants Committee of the Fondation de France, this new two-year project phase will help us generate spaces of expression for people living in exile through the development of group workshops based on an innovative methodology, at the crossroads of sensitive mapping and artistic mediation.

 Sensitive mapping from a mental health perspective